alextmacri/game-of-life/logs/alex_log_12.md

 ### Log for 2021-06-17

-> **Goals for today:** Add the pause panel, finish the in-code documentation, clean up the logs and readme, add the menu title,
+> **Goals for today:** Add the pause panel, finish the in-code documentation, clean up the logs and readme, add the menu title, and do any other bug fixes if I run into any

 > **Accomplished:** Small fixes of previously unknown bugs, and added some more buttons/features (forward and reset), and automtic stopping.
 Also, you can't click any button except for stop when you are actively playing.
 I got busy with the math exam and other assignments before I could move on to any of the actual things I wanted to do today